Natural Fit Ratio in Visual Composition

 In the Natural Fit Ratio, they breathe.

-By quantifying how forms naturally occupy space, whether a crouching cat, a flying bird, or a human heart, the NFR offers a fresh, dimensionless approach to visual balance.
-And in doing so, it bridges the worlds of geometry, creativity, and computation.
+By quantifying how forms naturally occupy space, whether it is a crouching cat, a flying bird, or a human heart, NFR offers a fresh and dimensionless approach to visual balance.
+It bridges the worlds of geometry, creativity, and computation.

 Author: Maarten van Kroonenburgh (2025)

-License: CC BY-NC-ND 4.0 – Attribution required, no commercial use or modification.
+License: CC BY-NC-ND 4.0 (Attribution required, no commercial use, no modification)